AdRoll/baker/content/en/docs/How Tos/create_input.md

 Regardless of the chosen path, two additional unit tests are always suggested:

-* test the `New()` (constructor-like) function, to check that the function is able to correctly instantiate the component with valid configurations and intercept wrong ones
+* test the `New()` (constructor-like) function, to check that the function is able to correctly instantiate the component with valid configurations and intercept incorrect ones (in case that's possible)
 * create small and isolated functions where possible and unit-test them

 ### Test calling Run()